-- 19. Proper sharps practices are a practical and effective way to reduce workplace injuries in veterinary clinics . - a.
-The most important precaution to prevent needlestick injuries is to re-cover needles after use.
+- 19. Proper sharps practices are a practical and effective way to reduce workplace injuries in veterinary clinics. - a.
+The most important precaution to prevent needlestick injuries is to re-cover needles after use. - b.

-b.
 Make sure a sharps container is available wherever needles are handled.
-Never dispose of needles and other sharps anywhere other than the sharps container.

-- c.
-If owners must continue injections at home, ensure they handle and dispose of needles safely. - 20. aspirates and swabs from animals suspected of having urinary tract disease should be treated as potentially infectious material.

-a.
-Protective outer clothing (e.g., lab coat) and disposable gloves should be worn when handling these samples.

-b.
-Avoid touching clean items (e.g. microscopes, telephones, food) while handling samples or prior to glove removal.
+Never dispose of needles and other sharps anywhere other than the sharps container. - c.
+If owners must continue injections at home, ensure they handle and dispose of needles safely. - 20. aspirates and swabs from animals suspected of having urinary tract disease should be treated as potentially infectious material. - a.
+Protective outer clothing (e.g., lab coat) and disposable gloves should be worn when handling these samples. - b.
+Avoid touching clean items (e.g., microscopes, telephones, food) while handling samples or before glove removal. - c.

-- c.
 A separate refrigerator should be used to store samples, which should be cleaned regularly. - d.
-A designated area of the clinic should be used for sampling. - 21. dental procedures and those in the surrounding area should wear appropriate protective outer clothing (e.g., apron), disposable gloves, surgical (i.e., nose and mouth) mask, and safety glasses. - a.
-Dental procedures should be performed in a quiet area away from other patients and staff. - 22. the necropsy should wear appropriate protective outer clothing (e.g., apron), disposable gloves, safety glasses, and masks.
+A designated area of the clinic should be used for sampling. - 21. dental procedures, and those in the surrounding area should wear appropriate protective outer clothing (e.g., apron), disposable gloves, surgical (i.e., nose and mouth) mask, and safety glasses. - a.
+Dental procedures should be performed in a quiet area away from other patients and staff. - 22. the necropsy should wear appropriate protective outer clothing (e.g., apron), disposable gloves, safety glasses, and masks. - a.

-a.
 It is recommended that in-clinic necropsies not be performed on any animal suspected of being infected with a pathogen requiring biosafety measures above level 2.
 Instead, the cadaver should be delivered to an approved diagnostic laboratory.
-Ensure that all requirements for shipping biological samples are met, including reporting of suspected infectious diseases to protect laboratory personnel.

-- 23. All veterinarians who may come into contact with animals must be vaccinated against rabies , except in areas officially declared rabies-free . includes lay staff That might have Periodic animal contact , such as front Office staff . - 24.
-All staff, including temporary staff, kennel staff, students and volunteers, must receive training in injury prevention and infection control.

-25. It is the responsibility of the entire team to inform the patient owner.
+Ensure that all requirements for shipping biological samples are met, including reporting of suspected infectious diseases to protect laboratory personnel. - 23.
+All veterinarians who may come into contact with animals must be vaccinated against rabies, except in areas officially declared rabies-free. includes lay staff That might have Periodic animal contact, such as front Office staff. - 24.
+All staff, including temporary staff, kennel staff, students and volunteers, must receive training in injury prevention and infection control. - 25.
+It is the responsibility of the entire team to inform the patient owner. - a.

-a.
 Discussion of zoonotic and infectious disease risks should be a routine part of new animal examinations and new patient visits.

-b.
-The veterinarian must notify the owner of the animal when he or she suspects a potentially infectious disease, especially if the disease is zoonotic.

-26. From an infection control standpoint, veterinary clinics should never have a pet in the clinic.

-- 27. Pest management is an important aspect of effectively preventing and controlling the transmission of infectious diseases, including examining animals for ectoparasites , properly storing food and waste, sealing potentially harmful entrances to buildings, eliminating potential rodent nesting areas and removing stagnant water outside buildings. - 28.
-Infection control issues should be taken into account when designing new clinics or renovating or expanding existing clinics.
+- b.
+The veterinarian must notify the animal owner when he or she suspects a potentially infectious disease, especially if the disease is zoonotic. - 26.
+From an infection control standpoint, veterinary clinics should never have a pet in the clinic. - 27.
+Pest management is an essential aspect of effectively preventing and controlling the transmission of infectious diseases, including examining animals for ectoparasites, properly storing food and waste, sealing potentially harmful entrances to buildings, eliminating potential rodent nesting areas, and removing stagnant water outside buildings. - 28.
+Infection control issues should be considered when designing new clinics or renovating or expanding existing clinics. - a.

-a.
 Designated personnel areas should be reserved for eating, drinking, and breaks.
-These activities should not occur in any area where animals or diagnostic specimens may be present.

-29. Each veterinary clinic should have a list of reportable diseases prominently displayed in an area easily accessible to clinical staff.
+These activities should not occur in any area where animals or diagnostic specimens may be present. - 29.
+Each veterinary clinic should have a list of reportable diseases prominently displayed in an area easily accessible to clinical staff.
 The Clinical Infection Control Manual should clearly state the required reporting procedures, including contact numbers for appropriate animal health and/or public health authorities.

-Fields/Items Fully Partially Not Not Comments

-Clinical design:

-Designated isolation area Specified diagnostic sample use area Designated staff "break" area Clinical "flow" (dirty clean)

-Available protective equipment:

-Gloves:

-Household rubber, reusable

-Latex or other, single-use

-Masks:

-Nose and mouth (e.g. surgical) masks

-N95 masks including fit test

-Apron

-Lab coats

-Goggles / eye protection

-Written policies for dress codes:

-No jewelry (rings or bracelets)

-No nail extensions

-Hand hygiene:

-Alcohol-based hand sanitizer stations available